Effective date: July 1, 1999 – revised January 2018

-To generally explain the procedures and policies to be followed in the procurement of all goods and services – particularly acquisitions over $19,700.
+To generally explain the procedures and policies to be followed in the procurement of all goods and services – particularly acquisitions equal to or over $20,100.
 This policy applies to all schools, colleges, divisions, departments, programs, funds and cost centers unless otherwise noted.

 II.
 GENERAL (summary)

-Purchases over $19,700 must be bid competitively under established business practices.
+Purchases equal to or over $20,100 must be bid competitively under established business practices.

 It is the personal responsibility of each department manager to control all transactions against their assigned budget accounts to ensure that they conform to policies of the Commonwealth, the State System of Higher Education, and the University.
 This responsibility includes, but is not limited to, all requests for purchases (of goods or services) and all requests for payments (disbursements of any kind, regardless of funding source).